heatherzh01/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+we can use this device to check if a person's entire face is presented on the screen in many uses, like interview to make better impression, zoom meeting for showing more respect, etc.

 * What is a good environment for X?

+a good environment would be clear background with good light and more steady movement.

 * What is a bad environment for X?

+bad environment would be messy background and dim light and many back and forth movements.

 * When will X break?

+when webcam is broken or the bad environment is happening a lot.

 * When it breaks how will X break?

+the system might not be responding and pi can be really hot.

 * What are other properties/behaviors of X?

+apart from sending alert messages, it can also turn on speaker mode to vocally tell user they are not in screen.

 * How does X feel?

+This will make users feel consistently alerted if they are in the right position of the camera screen.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 ### Part 2.